nic-the-api-man/Personal-SIEM-Project/README.md

 ## Objective

 This personal SIEM project aimed to create a security measure to monitor my own security environment between two devices.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
 Most importantly, it is also aimed at taking control of my own security.
+Also special shoutout to MyDFIR on youtube for providing a great tutorial on this specific project.

 ### Skills Learned